MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/wrong-number-of-arguments-error-450.md

 - You specified an index for a control that isn't part of a [control array](../../Glossary/vbe-glossary.md#control-array).

     The index specification is interpreted as an argument but neither an index nor an argument is expected, so the error occurs.
 Remove the index specification, or follow the procedure for creating a control array.
-Set the  **Index** property to a nonzero value in the control's property sheet or property window at[design time](../../Glossary/vbe-glossary.md#design-time).
+Set the  **Index** property to a nonzero value in the control's property sheet or property window at [design time](../../Glossary/vbe-glossary.md#design-time).

 - You tried to assign a value to a read-only [property](../../Glossary/vbe-glossary.md#property), or you tried to assign a value to a property for which no  **Property Let** procedure exists.